Robust Local Polynomial Regression with Similarity Kernels

 \section{Properties}

-This section discusses the properties of the proposed estimator, beginning with its interpretation on a finite sample and then moving to its asymptotic behaviour.
-Note the notation in this section is simplified by excluding explicit mentions of $\mathcal{D}_N$ and $\mathcal{H}$, however the analysis is conditional on the nearest neighbors in the sample, $\mathcal{D}_N$.
+This section discusses the properties of the proposed estimator, beginning with its interpretation on a finite sample and then moving to an idealized population-target analysis.
+The population analysis below is separate from the finite-sample nearest-neighbor implementation used in the experiments.